Bachelor of Economics

 Students are taught numerous dimensions of social responsibility in relation to economic decision making.
 Students will be able to acknowledge and respect the viewpoints and ideas of others, behave ethically and appreciate the importance of the environment and sustainability.

 Lifelong learning skills are taught and practised in assessment tasks.
 The discipline knowledge, information literacy and problem solving skills obtained in this course equip students with the ability to understand, interpret and critically evaluate regional, national and international economic issues.
-Students have the opportunity to undertake independent research and gained experience in oral seminar presentations.
+Students have the opportunity to undertake independent research and gain experience in oral seminar presentations.

 Independence and Collaboration

 Students will have worked independently, as well as collaboratively with a multidisciplinary group to achieve common goals, solve problems, contribute specialist knowledge and contribute to group performance.